DavidHoenisch/abbie/README.md

 ## Features

 - **Zero Dependencies**: Pure Go stdlib implementation
-- **Minimal Footprint**: Compiled to a static binary (~5MB)
+- **Minimal Footprint**: Compiled to a static binary (~9MB)
-- **Multi-Architecture**: Supports ARM64 and AMD64
+- **Multi-Architecture**: Supports ARM64, AMD64, and ARM via ko build
 - **Production Ready**: Proper error handling and logging
-- **Distroless Base**: Built on Chainguard static image for minimal attack surface
+- **Flexible Base Images**: Alpine (Dockerfile) or Chainguard static (ko) for minimal attack surface

 ## How It Works

 Abbie acts as a reverse proxy that routes incoming HTTP requests to different backend services based on A/B test groups.
-Currently configured for Fly.io internal networking, but adaptable to any environment.
+Designed for any environment where you need dynamic traffic routing based on user attributes.

 ```
 ┌─────────┐